discus-sions/TownOfHost-TheOtherRoles/README.md

 ### Sniper

-Create and idea by こう。<br>
+Idea and created by こう。<br>

 Team : Impostors<br>
 Basis : Shapeshifter<br>

-Sniper can shoot players so far away. <br>
+Sniper can shoot players from far away. <br>
-they kill a player on the extension line from Shapeshift point to release point.<br>
+They kill a player on the extension line from Shapeshift point to release point.<br>
-Players on the line of bullet hear sound of a gunshot.<br>
+Players on the line of the bullet hear the sound of a gunshot.<br>
-You can perform normal kills after all bullets run out.<br>
+They can perform normal kills after all bullets run out.<br>

 Precise Shooting:OFF<BR>
 ![off](https://user-images.githubusercontent.com/96226646/167415213-b2291123-b2f8-4821-84a9-79d72dc62d22.png)<BR>